 In contrast with the usually limited public engagements seen from Wall Street’s biggest investment managers, Ackman often muses on social media platform X in elaborate posts closely watched by Wall Street as well as Capitol Hill.

-Pershing Square and Pershing Square USA will list on the New York Stock Exchange under the trading symbols “PS” and “PSUS”, respectively.
+Pershing Square and Pershing Square USA will list on the New York Stock Exchange under the symbols “PS” and “PSUS”, respectively.